neilg63/spreadsheet_to_json_cli/README.md

 - ```--jsonl``` JSON lines, one json object per line.
 Ideal for debugging and reading long files asynchronously
 - ```--debug``` debug mode

+NB: The spreadsheet-to-json library crate, on which this crate relies, has not been published yet.